Tex Perkins: 2021–present: Tex Perkins and the Fat Rubber Band

+In March 2023, Tex Perkins and the Fat Rubber Band followed up with a second album, Other World.

+Solo career and collaborations

 In 1996, Perkins released his first solo studio album, Far Be It from Me, which peaked at number 43 on the ARIA Charts.
 In 2000, Perkins released his second solo studio album, Dark Horses which peaked at number 24 on the ARIA Charts.
 In 2003, Sweet Nothing was released which was credited to Tex Perkins' Dark Horses and peaked at number 34 on the ARIA Charts.

 In 2006, Perkins worked with Tim Rogers and released the album My Better Half and credited it TnT.
 The album peaked at number 31 on the ARIA Charts.

 In 2008, Perkins released the album No. 1's & No. 2's, credited to Tex Perkins And His Ladyboyz.
-In 2009, with Dr Murray Paterson, he wrote the soundtrack to the Australian drama film Beautiful Kate.
+In 2009, with Murray Paterson, he wrote the soundtrack to the Australian drama film Beautiful Kate.
 The album received an ARIA nomination for Best Original Soundtrack/Cast/Show Album for the soundtrack at the ARIA Music Awards of 2009.

-In 2010 and 2011, Tex Perkins and The Tennessee Four (Shannon Bourne, guitar; Shane Reilly, guitar; Steve Hadley, bass; Dave Folley, drums) performed a series of shows in Australia and New Zealand, titled The Man in Black – The Johnny Cash Story, the show featured two hours of Johnny Cash’s music interwoven with the story of his rise to stardom, his fight for survival and his eventual redemption.
+In 2010 and 2011, Tex Perkins and The Tennessee Four (Shannon Bourne, guitar; Shane Reilly, guitar; Steve Hadley, bass; Dave Folley, drums) performed a series of shows in Australia and New Zealand, titled The Man in Black – The Johnny Cash Story, the show featured two hours of Johnny Cash's music interwoven with the story of his rise to stardom, his fight for survival and his eventual redemption.
 Tex Perkins (a baritone, as was Cash) and Rachael Tidd (as Cash's wife June Carter Cash), performed faithful renditions of Cash's songs while telling Cash's story in the third person between songs.
 During the show, Tex humorously emphasises the name of Cash's guitarist Luther Perkins.
 Tex Perkins and The Tennessee Four performed a further series of shows in 2013 and 2014.